cypherstack/stack_wallet/docs/building.md

 To build coinlib on Linux, you will need `docker` (see [installation instructions](https://docs.docker.com/engine/install/ubuntu/)) or [`podman`](https://podman.io/docs/installation) (`sudo apt-get -y install podman`)

-For Windows targets, you can use a `secp256k1.dll` produced by any of the three middle options if the first attempt doesn't succeed!
+For Windows targets, you can use a `secp256k1.dll` produced by any of the three middle options if the first attempt doesn't succeed.

 ### Run prebuild script